Bryanhalambeck/expense-analysis/README.md

 🧾 Sales Department – Office Supplies Deep Dive

-This section focuses on how the Sales department spends on Office Supplies, breaking down patterns by employee, vendor, and time.
+This section focuses on how the Sales department spends on Office Supplies, breaking down patterns by employee, vendor, individual transactions and time.

 Using a custom analysis workflow, we:
 	•	Identify employees or vendors with unusually high spending using z-score thresholds
 	•	Track monthly spending trends to spot seasonal spikes or irregular activity
 	•	Flag any purchases made on weekends or U.S. holidays
-	•	Visualize spending concentration by employee and vendor
+	•	Visualize spending concentration by employee, individual transaction and vendor
 	•	Highlight transaction-level outliers to uncover red flags

 This approach helps surface potential fairness issues, policy concerns, or unusual patterns that wouldn’t be obvious from totals alone.